jarad/MWBDSSworkshop/README.md

 ### Linux

 If you are using Linux, then I trust you know what you are doing.
-You can install R in this fashion or you can use a package manager.
+You can install R from source or you can use a package manager.

 ## Install RStudio (may require administrator privileges)